 Grants can fuel big structural projects, enabling large-scale societal impact that otherwise probably wouldn’t be possible.
-Additionally, once you have obtained one grant, you are more likely to receive others.
-Furthermore, receiving grants is a good way to build your organization’s visibility and credibility.
+Additionally, once you have obtained one grant, you are more likely to receive others, since grantmakers will see your organization as more credible.

 On the other hand, grants can be very time-consuming.
 It first takes time to develop grant-writing skills that actually win grant proposals, then it takes time to write a winning application, and then it can take quite a while for you to see the funds in your bank account.